Why do people really visit websites? In most

 - Avoid using too much content in split sections.
 Split screen designs do not expand well as content grows, so it’s better to avoid choosing this type of web layout if you need to provide a lot of textual or visual information in split sections.

-- Consider adding animation.
+- Consider adding UX animation.
 You can create a more dynamic experience by incorporating animated details.

 3. Asymmetrical layout